Simon Michael Fung Kui Heong: Death and legacy

 In November 1985 the prelate died while receiving treatment for stomach cancer in Melbourne, Australia.
-His remains were returned to Kota Kinabalu, and he was buried at the Mial 4.5 Catholic Cemetery in Penampang on 22 November 1985.
+His remains were returned to Kota Kinabalu, and he was buried at the Mile 4.5 St. Joseph's Catholic Cemetery in Penampang on 22 November 1985.
 The tomb was relocated at the memorial plot in front of the Sacred Heart Cathedral Blessed Sacrament Chapel in 1987.

-Two schools were been named in his honour, the SRS Datuk Simon Fung (primary school) and the Taska/Tadika Datuk Simon Fung (kindergarten), both in the St Simon Educational Complex at Kingfisher, Likas, Kota Kinabalu.
+Two schools have been named in his honour, the SRS Datuk Simon Fung (primary school) and the Taska/Tadika Datuk Simon Fung (kindergarten), both in the St Simon Educational Complex at Kingfisher, Likas, Kota Kinabalu.